Speed up software development with Slack

 - Use slash commands to deploy products to specific environments natively within Slack

-- Share metrics and charts in Slack to ensure that SLIs and SLOs are not negatively impacted by releases
+- Share metrics and charts in Slack to ensure SLIs and SLOs are not negative impacted by releases

 Mitigate release risk